AndersDeath/diary2/README.md

 # 08 August 2022 - Monday - Yerevan

 I've finished with full list of my tasks.
 I am still in the process of my schedule changing.

+# 09 August 2022 - Tuesday - Yerevan

+Today I got a result of my IELTS exam.
+Unfortunately it's 6.
+It is bad. i had to spend more time on preparation.
+Languages knowlage is my silly side.
+It's rally hard for me to learn it and spend a lot of time on it.
+I remember how my russian language teacher told us.
+Ready more, guys, if you read a lot you can absorb how to sepeal and how to write.
+Honestly it is bullshit.
+It doesn't work for me.
+Anyway, I finished a lot of thing regarding programming today.
+I've started another ui for SFS project.
+I decided to rewrite everything in react.
+I think it is the only way for me to learn this library properly.
+I pend the half of day in efforts to create proper validation for login form. it was not so easy, I would say. but I did it.
+Also I finished a lot of things for DS and others. as usual though.